When I access a shared Contacts folder from another user, I don’t see the “Outlook Address Book” tab in the Properties dialog of that folder.

 As the Contact folder will then exist in you own mailbox, you can set it to show as an Address List in your Address Book.

 CodeTwo FoldersSync is easy to set up; create a new Contacts folder in your own mailbox and open the add-in’s settings dialog to set up a folder pair.
-To synchronize, click the newly added Synchronize button on the Ribbon (Outlook 2010) or Toolbar (Outlook 2007 and previous.
+To synchronize, click the newly added Synchronize button on the Ribbon (Outlook 2010 and Outlook 2013) or Toolbar (Outlook 2007 and previous.

 CopyFolder is similar to set up but also allows you to filter the synchronization process based on categories you select and automate the sync process.